Tag Archives | backcountry ski reviews

 DPS Pagoda Tour 112 Review

-Light, Playful Powder Touring Machine – The DPS Pagoda Tour 112 RP In the words of DPS, “The best untracked snow is worth walking for.”
+Light, Playful Powder Touring Ski – The DPS Pagoda Tour 112 RP In the words of DPS, “The best untracked snow is worth walking for.”
 And that’s the motivation behind the new DPS Pagoda Tour skis, including the Pagoda Tour 112 RP.
 Following in the playful powder tracks of their lightweight Tour 1 skis, the design wizards at DPS bring… Read More

 Read More